roberd13/insights-tutorial/README.md

 ## Prerequisites

+* A computer running MacOSX, Linux or Linux Virtual Machine

 * Basic understanding of Docker images and containers.

 * Docker installed on your local system, see [Docker Installation Instructions](https://docs.docker.com/engine/installation/).